vasudev-gm/regtweaks/Windows-FAQ.md

 Via command line, `setx /M MP_FORCE_USE_SANDBOX 1`.
 To disable it (default) use 0.

+#### How do I upgrade Windows 10 Evaluation to Full version!?

+Navigate to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion` and change the EditionID value data from EnterpriseEval to Enterprise.
+Next, change the value data of the ProductName value from Windows 10 Enterprise Evaluation to Windows 10 Enterprise.
+This does not work on LTSC.

 ## Official Links
 - [Upgrade to Windows 10: FAQ](https://support.microsoft.com/en-us/help/12435/windows-10-upgrade-faq#iconz-faq)